Explore Related Spine Guides

 Each disc functions as a shock absorber, allowing the spine to bend, twist, and carry load.
 Unlike most tissues in the body, the disc has no direct blood supply.
 Instead, it receives nutrients through diffusion across the vertebral endplates.
 As this diffusion becomes less efficient with age, the disc progressively dehydrates and degenerates.

 Sometimes, patients experience a sudden worsening of symptoms — known as an exacerbation of DDD.
 This does not mean the disc suddenly “aged overnight.”
 Instead, it usually happens when a recent event places extra pressure on an already weakened disc.
 Examples include lifting something heavy, a sudden twist, prolonged sitting, or even a minor slip.
-These events can temporarily overload the disc, triggering inflammation and pain in a disc that was already degenerating quietly in the background.

 Disc degeneration follows a predictable pattern.
 Mild thoracolumbar disc degeneration can already be seen in individuals in their 20s.
 As people enter their 40s and beyond, the process accelerates, with more pronounced disc dehydration and disc height narrowing.